Early Literacy Screener

 What does screening mean for our multilingual learners?

-- Multilingual learners at all levels of English proficiency should receive core instruction and assessment in the foundational skills of reading.
+• Multilingual learners at all levels of English proficiency receive core instruction and assessment in the foundational skills of reading.

-- Students in dual language programs will receive foundational skills instruction in both program languages.
+• Students in dual language programs receive foundational reading skills instruction in both program languages.

 Talking about Early Literacy Difficulties and Dyslexia